 Choosing an everyday carry knife is a matter of personal choice.
 Knives are divided into 2 main categories, featuring fixed or folding blades.
 In our fixed blade vs. folding blade comparison, we’ll explain the pros and cons of each type.

 A fixed blade knife is usually called a sheath knife and usually features a strong blade because of the lack of moving parts.
-A pocket knife or foldable knife has one or more blades that fit inside the handle and is quite easy to carry and conceal.
+A pocket knife has one or more blades that fit inside the handle and is quite easy to carry and conceal.
 So which one should you go for?
 Keep on reading to find out.

 What are Fixed Blades Good For?